All posts

 What does this mean for the pipeline?

-If you are reapplying at a previously permitted site, the 2020-2021 data shows developers typically reducing scheme sizes by around half.
+If you are reapplying at a previously permitted site, the 2020-2021 reapplication data shows developers typically reducing scheme sizes by around half.
 The commuter belt pattern is most pronounced.
 Whether the scheme remains viable at a reduced unit count depends on the site-specific cost structure — which the planning data can quantify.

 How this analysis runs on a specific site